zhangzhizza/HVAC-RL-Control/src/core/eplus-env/README.md

 Thus, the output order is [weather info (6 in total), zone 1 observations (8 in total), ... , zone 4 observations (8 in total), HVAC total energy consumption
  (1 in total)].
 The input order is [heating and cooling setpoint for zone 1 (2 in total), ... , heating and cooling setpoint for zone 4 (2 in total)].

- **2017-05-09**: Two new environment has been added, Eplus-v1 and Eplus-eval-v1.
-They the same as the Eplus-v0 and Eplus-eval-v0, except the simulation time step is 5 min and running period is one whole year.
-Also, the clothing value and mean radiant temperature are deleted.
+ **2017-05-09** and  **2017-05-09**: Four new environment has been added, Eplus-v1, Eplus-eval-v1, Eplus-v2, Eplus-eval-v2.
+They are the same as the Eplus-v0 and Eplus-eval-v0, except
+ the simulation time step is 5 min.
+Also, for v2 environments, running period is one whole year.
+Also, the clothing value and mean radiant temperature are deleted from the state observation.
+In addition, the zone outdoor air control is changed to remove the hard limits on zone minimum outdoor air flow rate.

 ###
 This environment wraps the EnergyPlus-v-8-6 into the OpenAI gym environment interface.